ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2020-05-30-how-to-debug.md

     However, there's not much material or structured framework on how to do it.
 In this blog, I share my own debugging "mental framework" through some pixel art!
+excerpt: |
+    It seems that any software engineer is expected to know how to debug.
+    However, there's not much material or structured framework on how to do it.
+In this blog, I share my own debugging "mental framework" through some pixel art!
 ---